The library has a photocopy machine available to the public. Letter (8 1/2 x 11) and

 We offer access to numerous databases.
 Most are available both remotely and within the library.
 Our subscription to Ancestry.com is available for in-library use ONLY.
 For a complete list of databases available click here.

-To schedule your session contact the library at (920) 563-7790 and ask for Amy.
+To schedule your one hour session contact the library at (920) 563-7790 and ask for Amy.
 You can also send an email inquiry to firstname.lastname@example.org.
 The reference librarian is generally available from 8 to 5 pm on Mondays, Wednesdays, Thursdays and Fridays and noon to 8 pm on Tuesdays.
 You must schedule your training session in advance.

 The Library has a fax machine available for public use.
 The fax number is (920) 563-7774 and is available 24 hours a day.
 There is a $1.00 per page charge for sending or receiving a fax.
 Cover sheets are available.